Isond2/Projet7-BilMo/README.md

             "password" : "your_password"
         }
  ```
-   Get your refresh token : POST on /oauth/v2/token
-   With the following json:
+   Get your refresh token : **POST on /oauth/v2/token** with the following json:
    ```json
         {
            "grant_type" :  "refreshToken",